STI slips as investors shrug off encouraging macro data

-SINGAPORE (THE BUSINESS TIMES) - Local shares closed lower on Wednesday as investors grappled with worries over the seemingly never-ending surge in Delta cases in many countries and uncertainty on the timeline of the United States Federal Reserve's tightening policy.
+Local shares closed lower yesterday as investors grappled with worries over the seemingly never-ending surge in Delta cases in many countries and uncertainty on the timeline of the United States Federal Reserve's tightening policy.

 The cocktail of concerns sent the key Straits Times Index (STI) down 27.36 points or 0.85 per cent to 3,180.00.
 The three banks led losses and shaved around 16 index points off the STI.